Deepanshu-Chhillar/chai-web_dev/README.md

 16 June -- Added 3-5 Minor Projects of html+css+js after a while from taking time from startup, clg, house-works..
-        added Events, APi Req. file of knowledge i've learned.
+        added Events, APi Req. file of knowledge i've learned. added async. files with its minor projects, with this finished with events, async, api part of JS